 Add the pureed peppers to the beef once it’s browned.

-Stir it until well combined and lower the heat to a simmer.
+Stir it in until well combined and lower the heat to a simmer.

 Spray a casserole dish (mine is 11×8 I think) and put down a layer of sliced butternut.